 Dr. Ajani received his Ph.D. degree in Linguistics and a graduate Certificate in TESL from the University of Florida (UF).
 He obtained his M.A. and DEA degrees in Applied Linguistics from the Université de la Sorbonne Nouvelle, Paris.
 His educational and teaching experiences span three continents.
-He has taught in High School, Community Colleges and the University level.
+He has taught at Community Colleges and the University levels.
 While in France, he taught Yoruba language & cultures at the INALCO, Paris.
-At UF he taught Yoruba, Intro to African Litt.; African Humanities and English as a Second Language (ESL) courses.
-He also taught African Cultures and Literatures, and African Religions and Cultures at surrounding Community Colleges.
-He has been a reviewer for the US Department of Education's Office of Postsecondary Education (OPE) Fulbright-Hays Doctoral Dissertation Research Abroad (FDDRA) and Faculty Research Abroad (FRA) Programs, as well as for the Title VI International Research and Studies (IRS) Program since 2003.
-In 2013 he was invited to join the reviewers for the American Councils administered Critical Languages Scholarships (CLS).
-Dr. Ajani serves on the Advisory Boards of the following peer-reviewed journals: Journal of Nigeria Studies (JNS) and African Studies Quarterly (ASQ), and on the Review Boards of the Scientific Journals International (SJI) and the International Journal of Multilingualism (IJM).
+At UF he taught Yoruba, Intro to African Literatures; African Humanities and English as a Second Language (ESL) courses.
+He also taught African Cultures and Literatures, and African Religions & Cultures at surrounding Community Colleges.
+He is a regular reviewer for the US Department of Education's Office of Postsecondary Education (OPE) Fulbright-Hays Doctoral Dissertation Research Abroad (FDDRA) and Faculty Research Abroad (FRA) Programs, as well as the Title VI International Research and Studies (IRS) Program.
+He also works on the review panel for the American Councils administered Critical Languages Scholarships (CLS) program, and serves on the Fulbright U.S. Student National Screening Committee.
+He is on the Advisory Boards of the following peer-reviewed journals: Journal of Nigeria Studies (JNS) and African Studies Quarterly (ASQ), and the Review Board of Scientific Journals International (SJI).

 Dr. Timothy T. Ajani

 Professor of Linguistics

 UNC Board of Governors Excellence in Teaching Award Recipient (2010)